jan-cieslik/cancer_informatics/docs/learning_R/survival_analysis.md

 The goal of **Survival Analysis** is to identify the time until the event of interest occurs.
 This event can be anything but most of the time, it represents death.

-Survival Analysis may be used to explore large data sets, for example the time from surgery to death or from start of treatment to progression.
+Survival Analysis may be used to explore large datasets, for example the time from surgery to death or from start of treatment to progression.

 ## Getting Started